What Solar Power Inverter Should You Get For Your PV System?

 Micro inverters, instead of having a single main inverter, are small inverters placed under each solar panel that optimize production for that individual panel.
 So instead of your entire solar system working as a single entity, micro inverters work at the panel-level.

-Because micro inverters optimize each panel individually and can handle complex roofs better than string inverters, they are best suited to roofs with regular shading from trees or nearby buildings, or roofs with numerous angles or directions, or in areas that are especially cloudy.
+Because micro inverters optimize each panel individually and can handle complex roofs better than string inverters, they are best suited to roofs with regular shading from trees or nearby buildings or roofs with numerous angles or directions.
 Micro inverters also track each panel’s performance, which allows homeowners and solar companies to watch for issues at the panel-level, something string inverters simply can’t do.

 You might be thinking “Well, why not just put micro inverters up on every system?
 It certainly can’t hurt!”
 From the perspective of production, that’s certainly true.
 Even for a simple system with no shading and great weather, you’d probably see a little increase in production with micro inverters over string inverters.
 However, micro inverters are more expensive and that additional cost might not make sense for all situations.